unikraft/loupe/src/static-source-analyser/README.md

     - It traverses this AST in order to detect the system calls called in the application code.
 2. **RTL files analysis (*optional* but more accurate analysis)**:
     - For this analysis, the application sources must be compiled with the `-fdump-rtl-expand` (see [RTL files analysis](#rtl-files-analysis) for further information).
 Using this flag allows the compiler to generate an intermediate representation ([RTL](https://gcc.gnu.org/onlinedocs/gccint/RTL.html)).
-    - The tool will then iterate through an "expand/" (must be created and populated) folder which contains the RTL representation and parse this intermediate representation in order to create an interdependency graph of all the functions.
+    - The tool will then iterate through an "expand/" folder (must be created and populated) which contains the RTL representation and parse this intermediate representation in order to create an interdependency graph of all the functions.
     - It will then detect the system calls (ind)direclty called in the application by traversing this graph.

 The analyser can also be used with coverage information (see [Coverage section](#coverage-information-experimental) for further information).

+**Important**: This tool only handles applications written in *C/C++*.

 ### Requirements